 Your cat looks so sweet curled up in his cozy bed.
 You can't help but laugh when you see his little paws and whiskers start to twitch.
-It’s likely that he's having an exciting dream, perhaps about chasing after a mouse or his favorite catnip toy.
-Dreaming is not isolated to humans, and kitty has sweet dreams, too.
+A cat twitching in sleep likely indicates he's having an exciting dream, perhaps about chasing a mouse or his favorite catnip toy.
+Dreaming is not isolated to humans, and a kitten twitching is having sweet dreams, too.

 During REM sleep, your muscles are temporarily paralyzed, called muscle atonia.
 This is to keep you from acting our your dreams in your sleep.
 But anyone who has ever sleepwalked or talked in their sleep knows this isn't perfect.
 Sometimes you can lose some muscle atonia during sleep, allowing for movement.
 It's likely the same thing is happening to your cat.
 When his feet twitch or his tail quivers, it's because his body is acting out his dream.

 It's perfectly normal if your cat gets a little twitchy when he's having a good nap.
 Sometimes a kitten twitching isn't because he's dreaming of hunting down a prized trophy.
 Sometimes twitching is a sign that your cat is having a small seizure.
 If his entire body goes completely stiff or he's acting sick and throwing up, it's time to visit the vet.
 Fortunately, seizures during sleep are rare.